- Course Information

-The world needs educators and administrators of special education programs who can successfully implement the six pillars of the Individuals with Disabilities Education Improvement Act (IDEIA).
-This Special Education specialization will prepare you to face the challenging legal issues confronting current administrators of special education programs.
-You will explore essential topics related to special education, including student placement, service delivery requirements, discipline, appropriate educational decisions, family rights and privacy issues.
-You will also learn how to prepare for due process hearings and manifestation determination meetings.
-As a graduate, you will be prepared to utilize your knowledge and skills in pursuit of various careers, such as a school district administrator of special education programs.
+Educators and administrators of special education programs who can successfully implement the six pillars of the Individuals with Disabilities Education Improvement Act (IDEIA) are in demand.
+NCU’s Education Specialist (EdS) in Special Education prepares you to face the challenging legal issues confronting special education programs.
+In our program, you will explore essential topics related to special education, including student placement, service delivery requirements, discipline, appropriate educational decisions, family rights and privacy issues.
+You will also learn how to prepare for due-process hearings and manifestation determination meetings.
+Graduates pursue careers as school district administrators of special education programs.
 This specialization can also prepare you to pursue doctoral studies in Special Education at NCU.

 General Degree Requirements